 North Carolina law has minimum insurance requirements that large trucks must follow.
 These minimums are higher than normal vehicles since the state recognizes that an accident involving a truck can be especially devastating and injury or kill many people.
 Unlike normal cars in North Carolina which must have a minimum of $30,000 coverage, a truck must have a minimum insurance coverage ranging anywhere from $50,000 to $1,000,000.
 In some cases, the truck and trailer carry separate insurance policies as well.
 This coverage, which varies by size of the truck and dangers posed by the type of cargo, is meant to help you after being injured by a negligent truck driver.

-At Randall & Stump, PLLC, we’ve successfully handled many truck accident cases for our clients and are well aware of the complexities involved.
+At Randall & Stump, Criminal Defense Attorneys, we’ve successfully handled many truck accident cases for our clients and are well aware of the complexities involved.
 We understand that truck accident cases often require seeking a financial recovery from one or several insurance companies, who are actively trying to reduce their costs.
 These insurance providers and the large trucking companies who hire them, have teams of lawyers who might not be willing to offer what you are realistically entitled to.
 If this happens, our skilled trial attorneys will be prepared to take your case to trial.

 Building a strong trucking accident case requires that we gather and study all the evidence, including: